ParaPhraseAGH/erlang-emas/README.md

 To run the project you need to implement problem-specific operators, which define the function that EMAS will optimise.
 Repository also includes an `emas_test_ops.erl` module which provides test operators that enable to run and test EMAS itself.

+You can run `emas` run script which is located in the project root.
+The script has two obligatory parameters:

+* `--time <time>` - expected running time of the simulation in milliseconds
+* `--model <model>` - desired computation model (one of: `mas_sequential`, `mas_hybrid`, `mas_concurrent`, `mas_skel`; particular models are described in the [erlang-mas project documentation](https://github.com/ParaPhraseAGH/erlang-mas/wiki/MAS-Engines))

+By default, the program will write all its results to stdout, so you can see if everything is configured correctly.

+E.g. To run a simulation for 30 seconds with `mas_hybrid` model with default genetic operators (`emas_test_ops`) one should run:

+    > ./emas --time 30000 --model mas_hybrid

+In order to list another possible parameters and their description you can run:

+    > ./emas -h

+There is also a possibility of running the project from erlang shell.
 To start a VM where you can run the application, first make sure that you are in the main project's folder:

     > cd erlang-emas/